 - Always keep your own safety in mind and remove yourself from anyone who continues to verbally abuse you or make you responsible for their anger.

-Formally based in Sydney, Australia, Lisa Phillips is a Life Coach who will help you find your authentic self.
+Formally based in Sydney, Australia, Lisa Phillips is an award winning International Life Coach who will help you find your authentic self.
 Using her leading edge techniques, Lisa will have you feeling satisfied, content and back to who you really are.
 She is a specialist in areas such as Confidence, Self Esteem, negative programming and manifesting what you want.
 Lisa Phillips is also the author of ‘ The Confidence Coach’.

 Please check out what her Life Coaching clients say about her Coaching Sessions in her Life Coaching Testimonials.